 - Versatility: A rental can offer more flexibility, delivering results for both a simple project and one that is more unique.
 It can also be used for smaller inline projects or a variety of island configurations.

-- More flexibility: Rentals can be used for one year, multiple shows, or even multiple shows over several years.
+- Flexibility: Rentals can be used for one year, multiple shows, or even multiple shows over several years.
 If you currently own property, rental components can be used alongside those assets.
 Renting also means it is possible to have multiple booths in different locations.

 - Cost-Effective: A bigger and more complex booth can mean a higher price.
 If you need a small booth that is, say, around 10×10, renting can help you stay under budget with ease.